-- P4/INT enables network operators to have even deeper visibility - Better QoS policies - Easier-to-verify tuning configuration - Fast mitigation of sources of jitter and packet drops - However, P4/INT focus ONLY on network operators - Users remain unaware of what is happening when their applications "struggle" - Users over tune their hosts based on the hosts' resources available or expectations - Users still have to infer the network state
+- P4/INT enables network operators to have even deeper visibility - Fast mitigation of sources of jitter and packet drops

+- However, P4/INT focus ONLY on network operators - Users remain unaware of what is happening when their applications "struggle" - Users still have to infer the network state

-Deploying a Distributed Management Plane
+Q-Factor: Deploying a Distributed Management Plane

 - What if we extended the Management Plane to the hosts? - What if hosts could access telemetry metadata and find out the network state instead of just inferring it?
-Would that be useful?
+Would that be useful? - How will Q-Factor do it?